appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 +---------------+
 7 rows in set (0.00 sec)
 ```
-note : the use `proxysql` is the monitor user for ProxySQL created by KubeDB operator
+> Note : The user `proxysql` is the monitor user for ProxySQL created by KubeDB operator
 * Now create the test user, the database and the table and grant privileges to the test user.
 ```shell
 mysql> create user 'test'@'%' identified by 'test' REQUIRE SSL;